moooozi/switchboot/README.md

 # Install
 sudo dnf install switchboot
-# or on older systems
-sudo yum install switchboot
 ```

 Or get the latest `.rpm` package from the [Releases page](https://github.com/moooozi/switchboot/releases/latest) (no automatic updates).